tarababa/05-PiTimelapseCam/README.md

 from the time-lapse mode and at the time of writing cannot be set using the GUI

 ###WebcamImageOnly
-Works only in conjunction with webcameMode activated and *Store Mode: Dropbox* when webcamImageOnly then the camera takes a small image only which is stored locally ( $HOME/Photos/webcam/IMG_0001.JPG) and uploaded to dropbox folder Photos/webcam/IMG_0001.JPG.
-Every new image overwrites the previous one
+Works only in conjunction with webcamMode activated and *Store Mode: Dropbox*.
+When webcamImageOnly is set to True then the camera takes a small image only which is stored locally ( $HOME/Photos/webcam/IMG_0001.JPG) and uploaded to dropbox folder Photos/webcam/IMG_0001.JPG.
+Every new image overwrites the previous one.
+This option cannot controlled through GUI (yet).

+###WebcamModeAnnotation
+Works only in conjuction with webcamMode ativated.
+When webcamModeAnnotation is set to True a timestamp is embedded at the top of each picture taken.
+This option cannot be controlled through the GUI (yet).

 ##Setup
 ### Adafruit PiTFT 2.8" Touchscreen